Glorious Veils of Diane

 * Excerpts are first and last poems in the book.

-* Graphic narrative drawn by Alice Blank first appeared in Hayden’s Ferry Review and is part of an ongoing side project expanding the world of the book.
+* Graphic narrative drawn by Alice Blank first appeared in Hayden’s Ferry Review.